achwo/http-mock/README.md

 http-mock allows you to return mock data from any path you want.

+## Docker

+http-mock has a dockerfile.
+You can override the configs as seen above.
+The `config`-Folder is located under `/app/config`.
+There you can mount your overrides.

+## Configure via File

+If you want to configure via file, you can override `config/mapping.json` with a valid configuration returned by the `GET /config`-Endpoint.

+There is also a `config/config.json`-File, in which basic configs like path and loglevel can be defined.
+Those can also be set via env-Variables `PORT` and `LOG_LEVEL`.

 ## Configure via Endpoint

 http-mock allows you to configure the default status code, headers and body: